 In 1997, Asbury engaged with the Kami Tribe in Tanzania.
 This was an intentional effort to help reach an unreached people group.
 (What’s unreached or a people group?
 Get a definition at the Joshua Project.)
-The Evangelical Lutheran Church of Tanzania was in the general area, but not specifically working with the Kami.
+The Orthodox Lutheran Church of Tanzania was in the general area, but not specifically working with the Kami.
 Through a partnership with them, Asbury has had a major role in the planting of churches in over 30 Kami villages.
 Over the years, we have helped train and support pastors and evangelists, provide medical care, provide water wells and rain catchment systems, and build church buildings.
 We continue our partnership with relationships, financial support and an annual trip for church construction.
 One of the churches in Tanzania hosts a vacation Bible school modeled on Asbury’s VBS when after a Tanzanian pastor was here one year.
 It is possible that the Kami are no longer considered “unreached” by the Joshua Project’s definition.
 Praise be to God for working through Asbury and the ELCT!

 Central Asia/Caspian Area